Last Updated: May 23, 2018

 This is a binding contract between The Atlantic and you.
-By accessing our Sites and/or Mobile Content, you hereby accept this agreement.
+By accessing the Sites, you hereby accept this agreement.
 As a material condition of such use, you warrant that you are over the age of thirteen and that you have provided accurate and complete information in any communication with The Atlantic.

 Access to the Sites is provided free of charge and does not create a professional services relationship or any other relationship with The Atlantic.
 The Sites are provided solely for your personal, non-commercial use.